 People have also used catnip for:

-More reliable information is also needed to show whether catnip is helpful for other uses including flatulent dyspepsia, digestive cramps, diarrhea, and nervousness.
+More reliable information is needed to show whether catnip is helpful for above uses including flatulent dyspepsia, digestive cramps, diarrhea, and nervousness.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.

 Side effects of catnip may include headache and a general feeling of being unwell (general body discomfort).
 Large amounts of catnip tea may cause vomiting.
-In addition, a child experienced stomach ache, irritability, drowsiness, and decreased alertness after consuming a large amount of catnip tea.
+In addition, there has been a report of a child experiencing stomach ache, irritability, drowsiness, and decreased alertness after consuming a large amount of catnip tea.